example cover photo

 About Me

-I'm a postdoctoral researcher in Computer Science at Rutgers University advised by Martin Farach-Colton and Michael Bender.
-I am supported by a NSF Computing Innovation Fellowship.
+I am the 2023 Grace Hopper postdoctoral researcher at Lawrence Berkeley Labs advised by Aydin Buluç.
+Before that, I was an NSF Computing Innovation Fellow at Rutgers University advised by Martin Farach-Colton and Michael Bender.
 I completed my PhD at UMass Amherst in the College of Information and Computer Science, where I was advised by Andrew McGregor.
-I study CS theory - particularly graphs, randomized algorithms, complexity, and applications of these topics to real-world problems in areas like external memory, filesystems, and networking.
+I design algorithms and build systems for large-scale computation, in particular graph sketching algorithms for graphs that are massive, dense, and change over time.
+I apply these algorithms and systems to real-world problems in areas like databases, bioinformatics, network measurement, and machine learning.

 Contact